webcrumbs-community/webcrumbs/core/experiment-5/README.md

 - Loaded at runtime
 - With SSR (using VM and Babel)
 - Hydrated on the client (using Webpack)
-- Write documentation on how to build plugins
+- With documentation on how to build plugins

 # Next steps
 - Experiment with new plugins